zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 4. Whatever method we choose for measuring data nutrition will be heavily analyzed and gamed.
 An arms race will develop as it's only a matter of time before each imperfect metric gets [Goodharted](https://en.wikipedia.org/wiki/Goodhart%27s_law) to death.
 Some model providers may keep their valuation methods secret to prevent this, publishing only their total payouts or not even that.

-How might we bring this world about?

-1. Developing powerful, cheap methods for measuring data nutrition would on its own provide model providers with strong incentive to purchase more data on purely selfish grounds.
+Developing powerful, cheap methods for measuring data nutrition would on its own provide model providers with strong incentive to purchase more data on purely selfish grounds.
 They already do this (Facebook spends tens of millions each year paying people to label data; Google has us all doing Captchas all the time; OpenAI pays Turkers to help with their reinforcement learning projects).
 This would be more incentive for them to do more of what they're already going.

-2. The legal system could be brought to bear, mandating the payment of data royalties.
-This would have a stronger stimulative effect on data production but would be difficult to enforce.
+The legal system could be brought to bear, mandating the payment of "data royalties".
+This would have a strong stimulative effect on data production but would be difficult to enforce.
 In particular, model distillation (the training of one model on the outputs of another model) presents a problem for enforcement, as this occludes the value of whatever data was used to train the original model.
 The bet would be that the biggest companies are both the most important targets and the easiest targets.

+One strategy for enforcement would be for dataset owners to spot-check generative language models with prompts from their dataset.
+If the model has "memorized" the continuation, returning the ground truth with high confidence, that's evidence the model saw it during training.
+This is a sort of white-hat version of getting GPT-2 to [divulge people's phone numbers](https://bair.berkeley.edu/blog/2020/12/20/lmmem/).
+Instead of extracting people's personal information from the model, you'd extract the model's information from itself.

 ## Notes
 **(Arguments from Authority)**